tobiasdenzler/checkbot/README.md

 ## Installation

-Check [Installation](docs/installation.md) for further instructions on how to setup checkbot.
+Check [Installation](docs/installation.md) for further instructions on how to setup checkbot on OpenShift or Kubernetes.
 There is also a prebuilt image available:

 ```
 docker pull tobiasdenzler/checkbot:latest